 - Ask for too much money, you may lose the VC.
 That may be OK, but be aware of it.
 Most VCs have ranges of check sizes and valuations.
 So if you might take $3m, but ask for $6m … and the VC firm can only do a $3m check … they may just opt-out.
 So signaling flexibility on the amount you want to invest, especially with smaller funds (<$100m), increases the odds a deal can be done.

 - Raise issues ahead of time, and offer solutions — especially if you are overfunded.
-No VC wants to invest in a company that has raise too much money to get to a certain stage.
+No VC wants to invest in a company that has raised too much money to get to a certain stage.
 How much is too much?
 Roughly, $2m is too much before an early seed. $5m is too much before a late seed / Pre-A round. $10m is too much before a Series A. If you have raised too much, don’t hide it.
 Acknowledge it and be clear you’ve talked to the existing investors — and they are OK raising at a price that will work for the new investor(s).
 Similarly, if for example, you have issues with an ex-founder (not uncommon) — don’t hide it.
 It will just blow up on you later.
-By the term you approach a term sheet, there should be No Surprises.
+By the time you approach a term sheet, there should be No Surprises.

 - Ask for a VC’s ownership target in the round.
 Just ask.
 Most VC funds have minimum ownership stakes.
 It could be small in a pre-seed round (e.g., buying at least 2% or 5% or 7% of the company).
 And it might be large in a Series A (buying at least 20%).
 Most important is just to ask.
-If you aren’t selling/offering enough of the company to meet a VC’s model, they may just opt-out.
+If you aren’t selling/offering enough of the company to meet a VC’s model, they may just opt out.
 Best to just know.

 - Be clear where you stand on board seats.
 If a VC is investing enough money for an 8%+ stake, they will often ask for a board seat.
 Are you OK with that?
 Is there a line where you are OK, and where you aren’t?
 Figure it out.
 Some VCs may pass if they can’t get a board seat.
 Others won’t care.
 Still, others may be in the middle.